-- No food or beverages in the auditorium or gymnasium if at Hale School.
-Food and beverages are allowed at Center School. - 2 No smoking is allowed on school grounds. - 3 Cellphones and similar devices are to be muted or turned off while in a Town Meeting session. - 4 Applause or other verbal outbursts are not appropriate, except for formal recognition. - 5 Taking pictures, video or other recording is only permitted within the auditorium, cafeteria or gymnasium with approval of the Moderator. - 6 Voting: Voters remain seated during a vote and vote using their clickers or Identification Cards when a vote is called.
+- 1 Please dispose of any trash generated.
+Whether food or beverages are allowed is determined by the location. - 2 No smoking is allowed on school grounds. - 3 Cellphones and similar devices are to be muted or turned off while in a Town Meeting session. - 4 Applause or other verbal outbursts are not appropriate, except for formal recognition. - Taking pictures, video or other recording will be permitted so long as it does not interfere with a resident's right to participate or vote.
+The Moderator may order a halt to any photography or video or sound recording.
+Residents who feel that photography or videography are interfering with their participation may raise a point of order with the Moderator. - 6 Voting: Voters remain seated during a vote and vote using their clickers or Identification Cards when a vote is called.
 If a paper ballot is called for, a voter is to obtain, mark and deposit the ballot as instructed.